John Tyler: Presidency (1841–1845)

 Harrison's death in office was an unprecedented event that caused considerable uncertainty about presidential succession.
 Article II, Section 1, Clause 6 of the United States Constitution, which governed intra-term presidential succession at the time (now superseded by the Twenty-fifth Amendment), states:

 In Case of the Removal of the President from Office, or of his Death, Resignation, or Inability to discharge the Powers and Duties of the said Office, the Same shall devolve on the Vice President ....

 Interpreting this Constitutional prescription led to the question of whether the actual office of president devolved upon Tyler, or merely its powers and duties.
-The Cabinet met within an hour of Harrison's death and, according to a later account, determined that Tyler would be "vice-president acting president".
+The Cabinet met within an hour of Harrison's death and, according to a later account, determined that Tyler would be "vice-president acting as president".
 However, Tyler firmly and decisively asserted that the Constitution gave him the full and unqualified powers of the office.
-Accordingly, he had himself sworn in immediately as president, moved into the White House and assumed full presidential powers.
+Accordingly, he had Judge William Cranch immediately swear him in as president in Tyler's hotel room.
+Tyler considered the oath redundant to his oath as vice president, but wished to quell any doubt over his accession.
+Tyler then moved into the White House and assumed full presidential powers.
 This set the Tyler Precedent for an orderly transfer of power following a president's death, though it was not codified until the passage of the 25th Amendment in 1967.
-Judge William Cranch administered the presidential oath in Tyler's hotel room.
-Tyler considered the oath redundant to his oath as vice president, but wished to quell any doubt over his accession.
-When he took office, Tyler, at 51, became the youngest president to that point.
-His record was in turn surpassed by his immediate successor James K. Polk, who took office at age 49.

 "Fearing that he would alienate Harrison's supporters, Tyler decided to keep Harrison's entire cabinet even though several members were openly hostile to him and resented his assumption of the office."
 At his first cabinet meeting, Webster informed him of Harrison's practice of making policy by a majority vote.
 (This was a dubious assertion, since Harrison had held few cabinet meetings and had boldly asserted his authority over the cabinet in at least one.)
 The Cabinet fully expected the new president to continue this practice.
 Tyler was astounded and immediately corrected them: